carpentries-lab/reviews/docs/author_guide.md

 If you are doing this, please make sure that you include a link to the review thread for your lesson(s)!

-[The _Joint Submission with JOSE_ section of the repository README][6] has more datails about the joint review process.
+[The _Joint Submission with JOSE_ section of the repository README][6] has more details about the joint review process.

 [jose-submission]: https://jose.theoj.org/papers/new